 Procedure

-1. Sat aside about 1/2 cup of the chocolate chunks for later use.
+1. Sat aside about 1/2 cup of the chocolate chunks for later use.2.
+Whisk the flour, baking soda, and salt together in a small bowl to aerate and combine; set aside.

 3. In the bowl of a stand mixer, beat the butter with the flat paddle attachment on medium-high speed until creamy, about 2 minutes.
 Add both sugars gradually and continue beating on high speed until light and fluffy, about 2 minutes more, scraping down the bowl once or twice; beat in the nibs, ground coffee, and vanilla.
 Beat in the egg.
 Add the flour mixture, mixing just until some floury streaks still remain.
 Add the larger amount of chocolate chunks and beat until just combined.
 Chill the dough for at least 2 hours or overnight.
 The dough may be frozen for up to 1 month, wrapped well in plastic and placed in a zipper-top plastic bag; defrost in the refrigerator overnight before proceeding.